 But we did find the number on their website.
 There, the organization put the figure at one death every 21 seconds.

-Water.org sited research from UNICEF and the World Health Organization, and a report released by the two agencies in 2009.
+Water.org cited research from UNICEF and the World Health Organization, and a report released by the two agencies in 2009.
 It paints a pretty stark picture of the issue.

 Due to poor sanitation conditions in much of the developing world, millions of people are risking their health virtually every time they take a sip of water.
 Infection in the intestinal tract from tainted water often leads to diarrhea, defined as the passage of three or more loose or liquid stools per day.
 It can last days or weeks, and if persistent can cause death due to fluid loss.
 Young children are especially at risk because of their weaker immune systems.